adrian154/blog/public/blogposts/rubiks/blogpost.md

 <aside>

-There are some optimizations that marginally reduce the branching factor, as outlined by Richard Korf in his seminal 1997 paper *Finding Optimal Solutions to Rubik's Cube Using Pattern Databases*:
+There are some simple optimizations that marginally reduce the branching factor, as outlined by Richard Korf in his seminal 1997 paper *Finding Optimal Solutions to Rubik's Cube Using Pattern Databases*:

 > Since twisting the same face twice in a row is redundant, ruling out such moves reduces the branching factor to 15 after the first move.
 Furthermore, twists of opposite faces of the cube are independent and commutative.
 For example, twisting the front face, then twisting the back face, leads to